 LCC Public Safety is in compliance with the federal guidelines for reporting crimes in and around the college campus.
 We also provide emergency procedures and a safety report.

 The Annual Security Report (ASR) is published annually on or before Oct.
 1st in accordance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 (Clery Act).
 The report is required by federal law to certify our good-faith effort, to ensure you are aware of your surroundings and have the information you need to keep yourself safe.
 The Annual Security Report contains statistics from the previous three years concerning crimes that occurred on campus, on non-campus buildings, on properties owned or controlled by the College, and on public property.
 The report also includes College policy statements concerning campus security, crime prevention, reporting of crimes; timely warnings; emergency response and evacuation; alcohol use, drug use, and sexual offenses.

 The Annual Security Report is available on the Public Safety website.
-A hard copy of the report is available upon request by contacting the LCC Police and Public Safety Office at 517-483-1800, or in person in the Gannon Building, 411 N. Grand Avenue, Room 2110, Lansing Michigan.
+A hard copy of the report is available upon request by contacting the LCC Public Safety Office at 517-483-1800, or in person in the Gannon Building, 411 N. Grand Avenue, Room 2110, Lansing Michigan.

 Emergency Call Box Locations